 Cheque Presentations to Tree of Light 2018 Beneficiaries

-The distribution of nearly £6,000 from the Tree of Light Appeal 2018 has begun.thumbnail view
+The distribution of nearly £6,000 from the Tree of Light Appeal 2018 to local charities.thumbnail view

 With thanks to this year's sponsors: